Project Overview

 In the event of an emergency evacuation as declared by the governor, the new express lanes will add greater capacity to the I-77 corridor so that citizens can leave the area safely and quickly.
 During an emergency, NCDOT can suspend tolling immediately, independent of the timing of a formal emergency declaration.
 Emergency vehicles have unimpeded access to the express lanes at all times.

-Will I-77 Mobility Partners have access to private information collected from express lanes users?
+Does I-77 Mobility Partners have access to private information collected from express lanes users?

 Do alternatively fueled vehicles have a special privilege to travel the I-77 Express lanes, exempt from tolls as “High Occupancy Vehicles (HOV)” even when transporting less than three persons?